Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 In addition, the plan would penalize states that have expanded Medicaid and that provide Medicaid coverage to undocumented immigrants using state funds.
 These states would see a 10% reduction in their federal matching funds for the expansion population.
 Several states, including California, New York, Utah and Illinois, cover undocumented children, adults or both in state health plans.

-And it would limit states’ ability to levy taxes on health care providers, the revenue which states use to boost provider rates and fund health-related initiatives, among other uses.
+It would also limit states’ ability to levy taxes on health care providers.
+States use this revenue to boost provider rates and fund health-related initiatives, among other uses.
 All but one state levy at least one type of provider tax, which some Republicans claim is a scheme by states to get more federal matching funds.

 However, the committee did not include several other controversial proposals that would have reduced the share of federal funds that states receive.